Every film from Roger Ebert's "Great Movies" essays.

 In a time of fast cuts, is good to see Wim Wender taking his time and allowing the film to breath giving weight to every scene.

-The cinematography is exquisite, I could pause any scene and hang it on my wall, the use of color gives the film itself a life of it's own.
+The cinematography is exquisite, I could pause any scene and hang it on my wall, the use of color gives the film a life of it's own.

 Paris, Texas is a haunting film of endless melancholia and redemption, a film that will stay with you for a long time.

 The Good: Flat-out stunning cinematography by Robby Müller.
 All those landscapes and vibrant colors...
 Wow.
 This is definitely one of the most gorgeous-looking films ever made.
 Incredible performances from Harry Dean Stanton, Nastassja Kinski, and Hunter Carson.
 Haunting slide guitar score by Ry Cooder.
 Masterful direction by Wim Wenders.
 Excellent writing by Sam Shepard and L.M.
 Kit Carson.
 Perfect pacing.
 The peep booth scenes.
 And that monologue...
 Fuck, it's like a sledgehammer to the heart.
 Top it off with a bittersweet ending and I'm left in pieces, completely awestruck.

 The Bad: Nothing major.
 Acting is a little iffy at spots during the first half, most notably Aurore Clément's.